 You have to look for a recycling facility that accepts laptop batteries.
 These facilities are trained and equipped to handle hazardous waste materials like batteries.
 You should not throw your laptop battery in the recycle bin since it still has the potential to start fires.

 Check electronic stores

-Some electronic stores that accept laptop batteries for recycling.
+Some electronic stores accept laptop batteries for recycling.
 You should take the time to ask around to find out if this is a viable option for you.
 National chains that have free recycling services include RadioShack, The Home Depot, Best Buy, and Staples.

 Look for battery banks

 Some local government agencies set up battery banks in places that are frequented by people such as supermarkets and shopping malls.
-Check your local government if they have a battery bank project and to inquire where these battery banks can be found.
+Check your local government if they have a battery bank project and inquire where these battery banks can be found.